localstack/docs/content/en/user-guide/aws/glue/index.md

 description: Get started with Glue on LocalStack
 tags: ["Pro image"]
 ---

 ## Introduction

 The Glue API in LocalStack Pro allows you to run ETL (Extract-Transform-Load) jobs locally, maintaining table metadata in the local Glue data catalog, and using the Spark ecosystem (PySpark/Scala) to run data processing workflows.

 LocalStack allows  you to use the Glue APIs in your local environment.
 The supported APIs are available on our [API coverage page](/references/coverage/coverage_glue/), which provides information on the extent of Glue's integration with LocalStack.

+{{< callout >}}
+LocalStack now includes a container-based Glue Job executor, allowing Glue jobs to run inside a Docker environment.
+Previously, LocalStack used a pre-packaged binary with Spark and required components.
+The new executor uses the `aws-glue-libs` Docker image, offering better production parity, faster startup, and more reliable execution.

+It adds support for:

+- Running Glue jobs in Docker containers
+- Executing multiple jobs in parallel
+- Correct versioning of Spark, Hadoop, Python, Java, and related libraries
+- Improved startup time & offline execution

+To use it, set `GLUE_JOB_EXECUTOR=docker` and `GLUE_JOB_EXECUTOR_PROVIDER=v2` in your LocalStack configuration.
+{{< callout >}}

 ## Getting started